ThoughtWorksStudios/piece/README.md

 ## Rule matching and explanation

-2 APIs used for matching and explanation:
+APIs for matching and explanation:

     rules[user_access_string]        => an explanation Array with :match or :mismatch at last rules.match?(user_access_string) => true or false